RebornBeat/BGP-X/docs/faq.md

 ### Is satellite internet a separate BGP-X domain?

-No. Starlink, Iridium, Inmarsat, HughesNet, Viasat, and all current commercial satellite internet services are **clearnet** in BGP-X — domain type 0x00000001, same as fiber.
-They provide BGP-routed IP connectivity.
-BGP-X runs its overlay on top of that connectivity exactly as with any other WAN.
+No. Starlink, Iridium, Inmarsat, and all current commercial satellite services are clearnet domain (0x00000001).
+See docs/satellite_architecture.md for the complete explanation.

-Domain type 0x00000005 is reserved for a future BGP-X-native satellite network (relay nodes physically in orbit, communicating via inter-satellite links with BGP-X protocol).
-No commercial satellite service provides this today.
-See `docs/satellite_architecture.md` for the full explanation.

 ### What is the minimum hardware to run a relay node?